rodu/protect-static/README.md

 # ProtectStatic

-> Protect a single page app released at a public URL
+> Protect a static website released at a public URL

-This project provides a way to protect the sources of a single page app released on a publicly accessible website.
+This project provides a way to protect the sources of a static web site or single page app released on a publicly accessible URL.

 ## Disclaimer